immunomind/immunarch/README.md

 - Priority email and call support;
 - Package modifications and feature implementations are issued promptly;
 - Setup a cloud or cluster installation of *immunarch*, including the development of cloud *immunarch*-based software;
-- Use *immunarch* team expertise in your projects.
+- Use *immunarch* team expertise in your projects;
+- If you need a GPL-compatible license other than AGPL v3, contact us.

 Contact us at support@immunomind.io for more information.